 The Keele Key Fund

-Applications to the Keele Key Fund are now closed.
+Applications to the Keele Key Fund re-open on Monday 6 February 2023.

 For any questions, please contact AlumniHQ (email@example.com).

 Wed 8 February, 13:00-14:00, The Hub sofas (next to KeeleSU shop)

 |In-person advice session; drop-in any time within the hour|

 |Wed 15 February, 14:00-15:00||Online advice session; drop in via MS Teams any time within the hour via this link|

 |Tues 21 February, 13:00-14:00, The Hub sofas (next to KeeleSU shop)||In-person advice session; drop-in any time within the hour|